yitsushi/midea-air-condition/README.md

 The API key is `3742e9e5842d4ad59c2db887e12449f9` if you extract it from their `.apk` package.
 But I'm not sure.

+### Installation

+    gem install midea-air-condition

+### CLI

+#### Configure

+Before you can use the client you have to configure it.
+It will ask for email, password and app key.
+The configuration will be saved in `~/.midea/config`

+    midea-ac configure

+#### List devices

+You can list all the devices connected to the account

+    midea-ac list

+#### Get device

+You can get the status of a device

+    midea-ac get DEVICE_ID

+#### Set device

+You can Set the power temperature and fan speed of a device

+    midea-ac set DEVICE_ID --power=[on|off] --target-temperature=TARGET_TEMPERATURE --fan-speed FAN_SPEED

 ### Example:

 ```